BLCM/bl3hotfixes/README.md

 * **2020-04-23**: Eighth announced patch, and 28th announced hotfixes.
 Introduction of Mayhem 2.0, which replaces the old Mayhem Mode, and start of Revenge of the Cartels event.
 Also the start of the first Loot the Universe mini-event, on Pandora.
-Disabling of Slaughter Onslaught and Making It Rain events.  *(not actually live yet, just getting this in here ahead of time since there's so much)* ([GBX Post](https://borderlands.com/en-US/news/2020-04-23-borderlands-3-patch-hotfixes-apr-23/), [Local Archive](gbx_info_archive/2020-04-23-patch_mayhem2_and_cartels.md))
+Disabling of Slaughter Onslaught and Making It Rain events.
+  ([GBX Post](https://borderlands.com/en-US/news/2020-04-23-borderlands-3-patch-hotfixes-apr-23/),
+  [Local Archive](gbx_info_archive/2020-04-23-patch_mayhem2_and_cartels.md))